 - Lore: Scrying, healing, victory display, and card draw (Henamarth Riversong, Galadhrim Healer, Galadhrim Minstrel, Woodland Sentry, Rossiel)

 - Tactics: Attack power, ranged characters, and direct damage (Rumil, Marksman of Lorien, Galadhon Archer)

 - Spirit: Willpower, location control, and threat reduction.
 (Galadriel’s Handmaiden, Hithlain, Lorien Guide).

 While the Silvans may be strong on the willpower and the offence, they are a bit lacking in defensive strength.
 Most allies only have a single hitpoint, which makes them vulnerable to some treacheries.
-The only dedicated Silvan defender at the moment is Defender of the Naith, who can handle some medium-sized attacks before dying.
+There aren’t that many big defenders in the archetype, but Thranduil, Defender of the Naith, and especially Greenwood Defender can help you to defend several enemies in case you need it.
+Silvans also get access to some useful defensive attachments like Cloak of Lorien to help out a little.
 For heavier combat scenario’s, you may find yourself chumping with some of your allies.
 This is ok, as they have done their job after they entered play.
 Use Orophin to try and return any Silvan character to your hand from your discard pile if you are forced to chump block.

 This leads to another style of playing that the Silvans tend to use: Engage as few enemies as possible.
 This is easy in multiplayer games, as your fellow players can defend some of the enemies that are revealed from the encounter deck.
 The Silvans are best used at range.
 A lot of characters have the Ranged keyword, and some cards will want you to not attack an enemy engaged with you.
 Galadhon Archer, Bow of the Galadhrim, and even Haldir of Lorien will want you to have enemies either engaged with other players or in the Staging Area.